RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 #### Writing Tests is Hard

 Remember how I mentioned that when I was writing tests for my personal projects in school, I had an intuitive feeling that my tests weren't serving a point?
 I still think part of that was correct.
-It's probably not necessary to write tests for a portfolio website, or a small personal project that's only constrained to a few files.
-UNLESS you foresee them becoming much larger, more complex, or incorporating multiple other engineers.
+It's probably not necessary to write tests for a static webpage, or a small personal project that's only constrained to a few files.
+UNLESS you foresee them becoming much larger, more complex, being worked on/updated over a long period, or incorporating multiple other engineers.

-An interesting part of software engineering is group-think - when Ken Beck says you must write unit tests, suddenly it becomes unacceptable to write code without them, and the gospel is spread far and wide.
+An interesting part of software engineering is group-think.
+When Ken Beck says you must write unit tests, suddenly it becomes unacceptable to write code without them, and the gospel is spread far and wide.

 I think this is problematic, because it encourages behavior of writing tests just for the sake of having them.
 One thing I've learned is that
 **writing effective tests is hard**.
 It requires a lot of critical thinking, and forces you to understand your code, its relationships, and how it could change over time at a very high degree.

-Combine this with the dogma of 100% test coverage, release deadlines, and confusing legacy code, and you have a recipe for shortcuts, concessions, and bad tests.
+Combine this with the pressure for 100% test coverage, release deadlines, and confusing legacy code, and you have a recipe for shortcuts, concessions, and bad tests.

 Testing frameworks give you a lot of power over how your code behaves.
 One example is mocks, a particularly powerful tool in a testing framework.
 While sometimes necessary in order to not test implementation details, mocks give you the power to assume that a method will always return a specific result.
 But what if the method you're mocking changes?
 This could lead to a situation where you have a passing test, but the unit under test is actually failing.
 In this case, you now have a test that gives you *false* confidence - which has the potential to be even worse than none at all.

 It's important to know if your tests serve a purpose.
 You must ask yourself, **does this test have value?**
 If you can't verbally say what it's testing, how it will prevent issues, and how it will remain resilient,